Drake Escorts His Cousin Jalaah Moore And Her Date To Prom At Memphis High School

 Ava said she was very surprised when one of Drake’s bodyguards contacted her and invited her on tour with them.

-“He [Drake’s bodyguard] texted me, saying I was one of the prettiest girls he’d ever seen and that he worked for Drake,” Rose said, according to the Sun.
+“He [Drake’s bodyguard] texted me, saying I was one of the prettiest girls he’d ever seen and that he worked for Drake,” Rose said, according to The Sun.
 “I thought it was a catfish straight away, but no he was genuine.
 We had a great night and then they asked me to join them on tour, so I said yeah.”

 A source insisted that Drake did not try to take advantage of the model.